 Autumn J. Stanley, Portola Valley, Calif., has written a new children's book entitled Marcie's Daffodil, which is available from Amazon.com and XLibris.
 The book is illustrated by watercolors artist Ji Young Lee and tells the story of a little girl waiting for a daffodil to bloom, associating it with her mother's loss of a baby.

-'56 Leonard "Ricky" Rykaczewski, Vero Beach, Fla., directs the choir at St. Luke's in Barefoot Bay.
+Luke's in Barefoot Bay.
 During the summer he visits his five children and seven grandchildren in New Jersey and Maryland.